Avatar

 Sep 2018 – Dec 2020

-PgD in Health Research Methods, Pwani University/ KEMRI-Wellcome Trust Research Programme
+PgD in Health Research Methods, Pwani University/ KEMRI-Wellcome Trust Research Programme, Kenya

 Thesis: Molecular epidemiology of human rhinovirus and endemic coronaviruses within a school setting.